-Last Updated on August 23, 2021 by Rei
+Last Updated on April 23, 2022 by Rei Garnet

 There’s a growing buzz in the rabbit world where pineapple juice is often cited as a good remedy for dissolving hairballs due to bromelain, an enzyme found in pineapples.

-Nevertheless, if you’re planning on giving your rabbits pineapples as treats, make sure that you only give your rabbits a few grams two times a week just to be safe.
+Nevertheless, if you’re planning on giving your rabbits pineapples as treats, make sure that you only give them a few grams two times a week just to be safe.

-Do rabbits like to eat pineapples?
+Do rabbits like eating pineapples?